-Since we’ve driven through the reserve before, we were under the impression that this trail would be (fairly) flat … oh no, don’t think that for a minute!
+As mentioned earlier, we have enjoyed a drive through the reserve before and were under the impression that this trail would be (fairly) flat … but oh no, don’t think that for a minute!
 There were a couple of hills to climb – and with a heavy backpack loaded with camping gear, this was quite a challenge!

-Since this is a “flower viewing” hiking trail, it will just be fitting to show some of the beautiful flowers to you … and I’m afraid, you will get an overload of “flower viewing” towards the end of this post 😊.
+Since this is a “flower viewing” hiking trail, it will just be fitting to show you some of the beautiful flowers … and I’m afraid, you will get an overload of “flower viewing” towards the end of this post 😊.

 When we reached the top of the hill, we had the most beautiful view of the Langebaan lagoon.
 Another couple from our hiking group joined us and we stayed here for a while to take photos and just admire the view.

-The two-day route has now separated from the one-day route and we walked towards Perlemoenpunt (loosely translated, it can be called Abalone Point).
+At this point, the two-day route separates from the one-day route and we walked towards Perlemoenpunt (loosely translated, Abalone Point).

 For a few kilometers we enjoyed a beautiful jeep trail that literally follows along the lagoon.

-And then, once the trail follows the turn at Perlemoenpunt, we could feel the strong southerly wind in our faces … and it was now uphill as well!
-That called for only one thing – lunch time!
+The trail now makes a u-turn at Perlemoenpunt and that’s when we felt the strong southerly wind in our faces … and it was now uphill as well!
+That called for only one thing – time to break for lunch!

-I must admit, I thought we had quite a nice lunch … Portuguese rolls filled with cold meat and cheese with a nice sauce as well as some sausages we’ve baked in the oven the previous evening.
-That was until our fellow hikers put down their lunch … different cheeses, biscuits and strawberries … wow, we need to learn how to do a proper lunch break in nature!
+I must admit, I thought we had quite a nice lunch … Portuguese rolls filled with cold meat and cheese with a nice sauce as well as some sausages we baked in the oven the previous evening.
+That was until our fellow hikers took out their lunch … there was a spread of different cheeses, biscuits and strawberries … wow, we need to learn how to do a proper lunch break in nature!

 After a well-deserved rest and full tummies, it was time to hike the last 7km … and we knew the most beautiful carpet of flowers were awaiting us just over the hill!